MireilleBF/RIMELBook/how-modern-orms-are-developed-nowadays-in-term-of-organization-architecture-and-design-.md

 * Git maat
 * GitHub API
 * Jenkins
-* sonar
+* Sonar
-* python/groovy scripts
+* Python/Groovy scripts

 **Methodology :**

-Here we’ll try to find out if there is a correlation between contribution \(commits …\) and highly coupled components, this will be done by analysing commits that include multiple files belonging to different components. are two different files always committed together ?
+Here we’ll try to find out if there is a correlation between contribution \(commits …\) and highly coupled components.
+This will be done by analysing commits that include multiple files belonging to different components.
+Are two different files always committed together ?

 ## What about **Architecture & Design ?**